tensorflow/docs/site/en/about/bib.md

 devices, including multicore CPUs, general purpose GPUs, and custom-designed ASICs known as
 Tensor Processing Units (TPUs).
-This architecture gives flexibility to the application developer: whereas in previous “parameter server” designs the management of shared state is built into the system, TensorFlow enables developers to experiment with novel optimizations and training algorithms.
+This architecture gives flexibility to the application developer whereas in previous “parameter server” designs the management of shared state is built into the system, TensorFlow enables developers to experiment with novel optimizations and training algorithms.